Dwingeloo: History

 The village was first mentioned in 1181 as Twingelo.
 The etymology is unclear.
 Dwingeloo is an esdorp which developed in the Early Middle Ages.
 The church is located on the north side of a large village square which contained a drinking water pool.

-The Dutch Reformed was built in the 15th century as a replacement of the medieval church which had a detached tower.
+The Dutch Reformed church was built in the 15th century as a replacement of the medieval church which had a detached tower.
 The union shaped crown has been placed on top the tower in 1631 after the old spire had collapsed.
 The church was damaged by a village fire in 1923, and was restored between 1923 and 1925.

 The havezate (manor house) Westrup is one of the four havezates of Dwingeloo, and the only one which has remained intact.
 It was built around 1600, and enlarged in 1740.
 It received a neoclassic facade and an extra floor in 1870.
 Between 1984 and 1986, it was restored and is used as an office building.

-The radio telescope was built in 1956, and was the largest of the world at the time of construction.
 Dwingeloo was a separate municipality until 1998, when it became a part of Westerveld.